-Season Lengths, Outside Dates, and Limits: Specific regulations for Canada geese are shown below by State.
-These seasons may also include white-fronted geese in an aggregate daily bag limit.
-Unless specified otherwise, seasons may be split into two segments.
+Season Lengths, Outside Dates, and Limits: Specific regulations for Canada geese are provided below by State.
+These seasons may also include whitefronted geese in an aggregate daily bag limit.
+Unless subsequently provided, seasons may be split into 2 segments.

 Connecticut